 Founded on 1st May 2005, Xoserve is central to Britain’s gas distribution market.
 Operating at the heart of the gas industry; we offer a single consistent point of service for our customers and ensure their data is transported securely.
 As the gas industry’s Central Data Service Provider (CDSP), we deliver a full suite of vital services to gas suppliers, shippers and transporters, and ensure that Britain’s retail gas market runs efficiently and reliably for all our customers.

-We are funded, governed and owned by the gas industry, with our board made up of industry-nominated directors and chaired by an independent Chair
+We are funded, governed and owned by the gas industry, with our board made up of industry-nominated directors and an independent Chair.

-Xoserve is only based in Great Britain however some parties which benefit from our services are based overseas.
+Xoserve is based exclusively in Great Britain however some parties which benefit from our services are based overseas.
 Xoserve also makes significant use of IT services from major companies based in India.

 Our Policies to Address the Risks of Slavery and Human Trafficking

-Our employees are expected to follow the principles set out within Xoserve’s guide to ethical business conduct “Doing the Right Thing.”
-This sets out the ethical and conduct codes which employees are expected to comply with.
-In addition, the principles set out in the document protects whistle-blowers.
-Hotlines are available to employees, to enable them to report any concerns or issues in complete confidence.
+Staff are expected to follow the principles set out within Xoserve’s guide to ethical business conduct “Doing the Right Thing.”
+This sets out the ethical and conduct codes which our staff, partners and others we work with must comply.
+In addition, Xoserve provides an external helpline to enable staff to report any concerns or issues in complete confidence.

-The Employee Code of Conduct sets out the appropriate behaviour that members of staff should adopt in order to ensure a safe and efficient workplace where positive employment relationships can be maintained.
+The Employee Code of Conduct sets out the appropriate behaviour that our people should adopt; to ensure a safe and effective workplace where positive employment relationships can be maintained.

-The Supplier Code of Conduct outlines the standards of ethical business conduct expected from Xoserve’s supply chain.
-It is expected that our supply chain provides safe working conditions that are free from harm, intimidation, harassment and fear and that workers should be treated with dignity, respect and act ethically within the law.
+The Supplier Code of Conduct outlines the standards of ethical business conduct expected from the Xoserve supply chain.
+Suppliers must operate ethically within the law providing safe working conditions that prevent harm, intimidation, harassment and fear and where staff are treated with dignity and respect.

 Our recruitment policies and processes recognise an individual’s rights to work in an environment free from discrimination and to realise their full potential by ensuring equal opportunities at work.
 We ensure that all direct employees are paid above the minimum living wage and have appropriate rights to work.